-- 18. MFLs Recovery Plan Consider using the Adaptive Management Plan, as first cut at the recovery plan for the Wekiva River.
-BFA recommends that this be addressed in the Phase 1 AM uncertainty evaluation. - 19.
-Develop and implement broad AM to MFLs program.
-Consider application to water supply planning, and TMDLs & BMAPs. - 20.
-Equity and Fairness BFA recommends that these concerns for equity and fairness be addressed during the recommended Phase 1 uncertainty evaluation. - a. if declaring the whole area in recovery when some show free board, does this raise questions regarding legal defensibility? - b.
-In their reevaluation Wekiva River system recommend several MFLs overlapping in the area when some are clearly not regionally significant, this seems potentially problematic. - c.
-For example, could projects be required unnecessarily or in areas that provide little to no benefit to the actual recovery of waterbodies? - d.
+- 18. MFLs Recovery Plan (Bin 2) Consider using the Adaptive Management Plan, as first cut at the recovery plan for the Wekiva River.
+BFA assigns comment 18 to Bin 2 recommending that District resolve the question prior to seeking GB approval.
+Liquid Solutions raised several questions regarding the District's finding that the Wekiva System will be in recovery over the coming 20 year period. - 19.
+Equity and Fairness (Bins 2 or 3) BFA recommends that concerns for equity and fairness be addressed first in the interactive screening process, outlined in Item 3 above.
+Following the ranking of significant harm risk factors, the actions needed to resolve or acknowledge risk for causing significant harm concerns will be sorted into Bins 2 and 3a for those that need be resolved prior to going to GB, while remaining sources can be retained in Bin 3b as elements of the AM uncertainty plan, codified in subsequent updates to the MFL report, and carried through to the fifth year evaluation following GB's adoption.
+If declaring the whole area as in recovery when some show free board, does this raise questions regarding legal defensibility? - a.
+In their reevaluation Wekiva River system recommend several MFLs overlapping in the area when some are clearly not regionally significant, this seems potentially problematic. - b.
+For example, could projects be required unnecessarily or in areas that provide little to no benefit to the actual recovery of waterbodies? - c.
 Along the same lines, if District identifies 2-3 MFLs driving the whole system, then those and all regionally significant ones (OFSs and rivers) should be emphasized in all tables, etc.

-Stakeholders submitted similar comments: Arcadis (32 comments), Liquid Solutions (4 comment X), Mr. Angel Martin (4 comments) , and Mr. Milke Cliburn (8 comments).
+Stakeholders submitted similar comments: OUC (32 comments), Liquid Solutions (4 comment X), Mr. Angel Martin (4 comments), and Mr. Milke Cliburn (8 comments).

-- 21. Implementing Adaptive Management Based on Dr. Dunn's experience with applying AM to water resources management problems.
-BFA presents a general format for how AM of how this works within the statutory framework.
-BFA recommends that this be addressed in the Phase 1 AM uncertainty evaluation. - 22.
-Time Series Records: Do critical time series inputs have stable statistical distributions? -climate change, data distribution stationarity, etc. - a.
+- 20. Implementing Adaptive Management (Bins 2 or 3) Based on Dr. Dunn's experience with applying AM to water resources management problems, BFA presents a general format for how AM works within the statutory framework.
+BFA recommends that adopting and implementing a formal AM should be addressed first in the open and collaborative screening process, outlined in Item 3 above.
+Following the ranking of significant harm risk factors, the actions needed to resolve or acknowledge risk for causing significant harm concerns will be sorted into Bins 2 and 3a for those that need be resolved prior to going to GB, while remaining sources can be retained in Bin 3b as elements of the AM uncertainty plan, codified in subsequent updates to the MFL report, and carried through to the fifth year evaluation following GB's adoption. - 21.
+Time Series Records: Do critical time series inputs have stable statistical distributions?
+(Bins 2 or 3) climate change, data distribution stationarity, etc. - a.
 There's still the comment about the period of record, whether it is stable?
-(Climate change, etc), representative, etc. - b.
-Even though as part of an overall AM plan for the Wekiva River system the District could do the mandatory 5 year relook, but actually because it was 2014-2018, Therefore BFA recommends that District should address in the Phase 1 inventory and assessment of uncertainties. - c.
-So if that answer is already known, the BFA recommends District's MFLs staff address the problem now, during the Phase 1 Uncertainty Assessment defensible work.
-But in addition to the wild storms, another possible contributing reason for this system being seemingly "sensitive" to shortchanges in data records could be because the difference between the no pumping condition and the MFL is quite small for some of the driving metrics.
-BFA recommends that this be addressed in the Phase 1 AM uncertainty evaluation.
+(Climate change, etc.), representative, etc. - b.
+Even though as part of an overall AM plan for the Wekiva River system the District could do the mandatory 5 year relook, but because it was 2014-2018 that was used, BFA recommends that District should address prior to going to the GB. - c.
+So, if for example that answer is already known, then BFA recommends District's MFLs staff address the problem now, during the interactive screening process, outlined in Item 3 above.